Planifolia-Images/core-image/README.md

-# Planifolia Core Image
+# Planifolia Arch Base Image

-Containerfile for building a Planifolia Core image.
+Containerfile for building a Planifolia Arch Base image.

-This image is based on official ArchLinux docker image and may have issues from it :)
+This image is based on official ArchLinux docker image

 > [!CAUTION]
 > This image is experimental and isn't suitable for production.
 If you encounter any bugs during testing, please report them in this repository.